container-tools/kind-action/README.md

 A GitHub Action for starting a Kubernetes cluster using [KinD](https://kind.sigs.k8s.io/).

-This action provides an optional registry on `localhost:5000` that can be used to publish and deploy container images into KinD.
+This action provides an optional insecure registry on `kind-registry:5000` that can be used to publish and deploy container images into KinD.

 ## Usage